tenzor7/zaiste.net/content/blog/2012-06_how_i_use_git_getting_info.md

 For a more clear `git grep` output with filename heading & line numbers, I use three additional options: `--break`, `--heading` and `--line-number`.

-To search in the current head, use following:
+To search in the current head, use the following command:

 ```
 λ git grep <regex> HEAD
 ```

-To search only through `.md` files, in the working directory, use following:
+To search only through `.md` files, in the working directory, try this:

 ```
 λ git grep 'map' -- '*.md'